hack-technicolor/hack-technicolor/docs/Hacking/PostRoot.md

 bank_2
 ```

+We will now check the current state and move to the above one, such that it will boot from the recommended bank on every reboot.

 !!! caution "On which bank should I stay to be safe?"
     It's strongly recommended to stick to the *optimal* bank plan (listed above) before modding your device further.
 The bigger picture description can be found [here](https://github.com/Ansuel/tch-nginx-gui/issues/514).
 The short thing is that you should really consider modding your preferred firmware version (not necessarily of `Type 2`) while booted from `bank_2` keeping `bank_1` as the active one.
     **Key Point**: it's unsafe to deeply mod firmware settings of any firmware booted from `bank_1`.

-We need to make sure the current firmware loads from the recommended bank on every reboot.

 !!! danger "Notable exception: Missing RBI"
     In the unfortunate case that there are no RBI firmware files available for your model, you are not in a safe position because you can't exploit `BOOTP` recovery options.
 In such a situation whatever bank you boot is the same.
-Your best option is to keep a copy of your rootable firmware on both banks.
-Skip the next step for optimality.
+Your best option is to keep a copy of your current rooted *Type 2* firmware on both banks.
+Skip bank planning for optimality.

 If your `booted` bank is `bank_2` already, run the following commands: